 Smart casual will combine elements of business professional and business casual to create a tailored, put together look.
 Some offices adopt a smart casual dress code, but this look may also be appropriate for interviews at companies that have a relaxed dress code, or at a networking event.

 Smart casual allows for more flexibility in personal taste than business professional.
 Examples of smart casual wear are wide ranging and include jackets, outfit-enhancing jewelry, dress pants, dress shirts, skirts, tailored sweaters, vests, ties, matching leather accessories, and leather pull on shoes and boots.
-The examples shown here will help you get a sense of the smart casual look.

 Business casual is the most relaxed of the three levels of professional attire.
 Many employers adopt this dress code in an effort to allow employees to feel more comfortable on the job and to have more freedom of expression through their choice of attire.
 Although business casual is casual, it also doesn't mean that anything goes.